 The parties will make good faith efforts to first resolve internally any dispute under this DPA.
 Neither party will seek any external remedies until thirty (30) days have elapsed from the initiation of such good faith efforts.
 At the conclusion of any such thirty (30) day period, each party shall be entitled as a matter of right to seek remedies for any dispute, controversy, or claim arising out of, relating to, involving, or having any connection with this DPA, including any question regarding the validity, interpretation, scope, performance, or enforceability of this dispute resolution provision, in any court of competent jurisdiction, in equity or otherwise.
 The rights conferred upon the parties by the preceding sentence shall not be exclusive of any other rights or remedies which each party may have at law, in equity or otherwise.

+By signing below, the Steward acknowledges and agrees that, when signed and accepted by LFGN, this DPA represents a binding contract between the Parties and commits the Steward to these terms and obligations:

+Authorized Representative of Steward: Accepted: